momentohq/client-sdk-go/CONTRIBUTING.template.md

 We use [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) to write our tests.

-Integration tests require an auth token for testing.
-Set the env var `MOMENTO_API_KEY` to provide it, you can get this from your `~/.momento/credentials` file.
+Integration tests require:
+- env var `MOMENTO_API_KEY` set to a v2 api key
+- env var `MOMENTO_ENDPOINT` set to desired testing endpoint
+- env var `V1_API_KEY` set to v1 api key (at least until v1 keys are fully deprecated and v1 tests are removed from the sdk)

 Then run `make test`.